trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 # TrustGraph Effect-Native Rewrite Opportunity Audit

-This is the first ranked audit produced from the playbook in `ts/EFFECT_NATIVE_REWRITE_PLAYBOOK.md`.
-It is an opportunity map, not a code rewrite.
-The branch was `ts-port-effect-v4`; the only unrelated local file seen during the audit was `.idea/effect.intellij.xml`.
+This is the current backlog snapshot for the playbook in `ts/EFFECT_NATIVE_REWRITE_PLAYBOOK.md`.
+The branch is `ts-port-effect-v4`.
+The unrelated local file `.idea/effect.intellij.xml` must stay uncommitted.

 ## Inputs